 Reverend Samuel Parris – 35-55, Male – Minister of Salem’s church, disliked by many residents because of his power-hungry, greedy, and domineering personality.
 He is more concerned about his reputation than the well-being of his sick daughter Betty.
 He is paranoid of being thrown out of Salem for having a witch as a daughter.

-Betty Parris – 10-20, Female – Reverend Parris’s daughter.
+Betty Parris – 12-25 (playing the younger end), Female, requires physicality – Reverend Parris’s daughter.
 Betty falls into a strange stupor after Parris catches her and the girls dancing in the forest with Tituba.

-Abigail Williams – 13-25, Female – Reverend Parris’s niece and the antagonist.
+Abigail Williams – 16-35 (playing the younger end), Female – Reverend Parris’s niece and the antagonist.
 Abigail was once the servant for the Proctor household, but Elizabeth Proctor fired her after discovering that Abigail had an affair with her husband, John.
 Smart, wily, a good liar, and vindictive when crossed, she uses her charismatic influence over the girls to gain power to supplant Elizabeth so she and John can marry.

 Thomas Putnam – 35-60, Male – A wealthy, influential citizen of Salem, Putnam holds a grudge against Francis Nurse for preventing Putnam’s brother-in-law from being elected to the office of minister.
 He uses the witch trials to increase his own wealth by accusing people of witchcraft and then buying up their land.

-John Proctor – 30-45, Male – A local farmer, mid 30’s, who lives just outside town and the protagonist; Elizabeth Proctor’s husband.
+John Proctor – 30-45, Male – A local farmer who lives just outside town and the protagonist; Elizabeth Proctor’s husband.
 A stern, harsh-tongued man, John hates hypocrisy.
 His hidden sin—his affair with Abigail Williams—proves his downfall.
 When the hysteria begins, he hesitates to expose Abigail as a fraud because he worries that his secret will be revealed and his good name ruined.

-Rebecca Nurse – 50-80, Female – Francis Nurse’s wife.
+Rebecca Nurse – 40-80 (playing the upper end), Female – Francis Nurse’s wife.
 Rebecca is a wise, sensible, and upright woman, pillar of the community, held in highest regard by most of the Salem community.
 Jealous of Nurse’s many children, the Putnams accuse her of witchcraft and, not only does she refuse to confess, but also she voices her opposition to the idea of witchcraft and falls victim to the hysteria.

-Giles Corey – 50-80, Male – An elderly but feisty farmer in Salem, famous for his tendency to file lawsuits and friend of John Proctor.
+Giles Corey – 50-80 (playing the upper end), Male – An elderly but feisty farmer in Salem, famous for his tendency to file lawsuits and friend of John Proctor.
 After Giles’s wife, Martha, is accused of witchcraft, he is held in contempt of court and pressed to death with large stones.
 In spite of this torture, he refuses to plea (allowing his children to retain ownership of their property) and he refuses to accuse anyone else.

 Elizabeth Proctor – 25-40, Female – John Proctor’s wife.
 Elizabeth fired Abigail with whom her husband was having an affair.
 Elizabeth is supremely virtuous, but often cold, especially to John whom she can’t forgive.